 Copenhagen’s old centre is criss-crossed with interesting little passages and alleyways, great for exploring and taking pictures.
 Just head out on streets like Strøget and Læderstræde and keep your eyes open left and right for some of the best examples!

 Important safety note: Christiania has always been controversial and is still a very hotly-discussed area, not least because of problems with the trading of hash.
-The police have recently stated that they do not have free and open access to Christiania, which may cause problems for visitors.
 Some visitors may find Christiania, particularly the area around Pusher Street, to be rough.
 When entering Christiania it is therefore extremely important that you follow the Do's and Don'ts signs up at the entrances.
 Here you'll find advice against running or talking on the mobile phone inside Christiania.
 As well as this, visitors must not take photographs or film inside Christiania.

 For your own safety, we recommend that you do not take cameras with you at all to Christiania.
-A tourist has recently been attacked inside Christiania simply for having a camera on them, even though they were not attempting to take photographs.
+A tourist was attacked inside Christiania a few years ago, simply for having a camera on them, even though they were not attempting to take photographs.
 The same applies to cameras on mobile phones.